lefie1231/CausalInference_ML/0_LiteratureReview/README.md

   -   - No significant impact of job market training on the likelihood of getting paid employment or becoming self-employed in both follow-up surveys
       - Significant increase in income until first follow-up survey (18 months after application to the program), but insignificant afterwards (until second follow-up survey, 35 months after applying to the program)
       - Only classroom training (CT) courses have significant impact on income (CT with practical job training or technical assistance had no significant effects)
-  - **Relation to the Project**: The paper also looks at an RCT and provides evidence of long-term effects as well for an emerging economy.
+  - **Relation to the Project**: The paper also looks at an RCT and provides evidence of long-term effects, as well as evidence for an emerging economy.